KenTranR3/KenTranR3.github.io/index.md

 # Projects
 Gear PC Java Application
 * Gear PC is a school project written in Java, Gear PC is an shopping application which buy and sell electronics devices (https://github.com/KenTranR3/GearPC-Java-App)
-* My Responsibilities:
--- Create and connect to remote database.
--- Create chat for Admin and User using multithreading and sockets.
-* Technologies use:
--- Frontend: Java
--- Backend: Java, MySQL Workbench
--- IDE: Intellj IDEA
--- Framework: JavaFX, Maven